-Michele Drummond-Young joined McMaster University in 1990 as full-time Lecturer in the School of Nursing and is now a Teaching Professor.
+Michele Drummond-Young retired in 2019 from full time faculty.
+She joined McMaster University in 1990 as full-time Lecturer in the School of Nursing.

 Michele Drummond-Young's research interests include curriculum development, creative approaches to implementing problem-based learning as well as articulating paradigms for faculty development.
 More recently she is exploring how faculty evolve and develop within the changing context of curriculum delivery in nursing education.